Dre Campbell Farm

 What Kind of Fruit Needs Bagging?

-Apples and Pears: Bagging apples and pears can prevent damage from pests like codling moths, apple aphids, and birds [3].
+Apples and Pears: Bagging apples and pears can help prevent damage from pests such as codling moths, apple aphids, and birds [3].

 Grapes: Bagging grape clusters shields them from bird pecks, sunburn, and fungal infections.

-Peaches and Nectarines: Insects and birds often target these fruits, making them ideal candidates for protective bagging.
+Peaches and Nectarines: Insects and birds often target these fruits.
+This makes them ideal candidates for protective bagging to keep them safe.

 Persimmons: Bagging persimmons prevents insect infestations and fungal diseases.
 This helps preserve the fruit’s appearance and taste.